-As a basic unit for waterbird conservation management, the biogeographic population has proved an effective approach, especially through its conceptual underpinning of Criterion 6 of the Ramsar Convention.
-Indeed, a high proportion (35%) of all the 1,421 Ramsar sites world-wide have been designated on the basis (in whole or part) of this "1%" Criterion.
+As a basic unit for waterbird conservation management, the biogeographical population has proved an effective approach, especially through its conceptual underpinning of Criterion 6 of the Ramsar Convention.
+Indeed, in early 2005, a high proportion (35%) of all the 1,421 Ramsar sites world-wide have been designated on the basis (in whole or part) of this "1%" Criterion.